jillianjean98/vpfdetector/README.md

 ---
 ## Limitations
 - Limited parsing abilities
   - It is way more difficult than I thought it would be to get information from svg/html tags, and there is an extreme lack of consistency between charts.
-It's like there's an every chart for itself mentality for creators, there is very little standarization
+It's like there's an every chart for itself mentality for creators, there is very little standardization
 - Only supports 2 chart types, line and bar
+- Assumes the y-axis is the independent axis when displaying possible pitfalls.
 - Can only generate specific feedback about axis labels if they fit in a few defined categories or intersection of categories.
 Other advice is generic based on chart type.
 - Doesn't show chart on same page as results.